salvium/salvium_docs/docs/THE PROJECT/sparc.md

 - **Return Transactions**: The recipient can send funds back to the original sender without knowing their address
 - **Sender Verification**: The original sender can verify returned funds are genuinely for them

-This system maintains complete privacy while enabling two-way transactions, solving a fundamental limitation of traditional privacy coins.
+This system will maintain complete privacy while enabling two-way transactions, solving a fundamental limitation of traditional privacy coins.

 ### Spend Authority Proof